ab5tract/resource-wrangler/README.md

 a randomized path location (for a bit of security, where it matters) or to copy the resource to a specific path.

+The major "trick" that is required for it to work, however, is that your consuming module needs to pass it's own resource map as a role parameter to `Resource::Wrangler`.

+Most often it will look like this:

+    my $wrangler = Resource::Wrangler[{ %?RESOURCES }].new

+But you can also create your own map (`Str` => `IO`).
+In fact, that's how the tests are implemented.

 ### Randomized Path Location

 The following code will copy the resource from the location